Why is gas sometimes cheaper across across the street?

 And the higher volume of gasoline sold means the gas station probably gets a better wholesale price, which makes it easier for them to sell gas at a lower retail price.

-If a gas station without a convenience store is near one that does, it might be beneficial to adjust those prices accordingly.
-If a gas station isn’t a name brand business, it’ll have its own set of challenges that are different from the name brand business, including fewer discounts on wholesale gasoline.
+If a gas station without a convenience store is near one that has one, it might be beneficial to adjust those prices accordingly.
+If a gas station isn’t a name-brand business, it’ll have its own set of challenges that are different from the name-brand business, including fewer discounts on wholesale gasoline.
 A store that is inconvenient to drive to might have to lower its prices to entice customers who would typically go to the competitor across the street, which isn’t as much of a pain to get to.

 There are numerous reasons why one gas station might sell gas for cheaper than its neighbor.
-Still, ultimately it comes down to a complicated equation for business owners who want to maximize their profits while testing what the consumer will tolerate and prioritize.
+Ultimately, it comes down to a complicated equation for business owners who want to maximize their profits while testing what the consumer will tolerate and prioritize.